[Last updated: 1 February 2026, unless otherwise noted]

 - The stability of business management will be judged in terms of the relationship between the stakeholders, the details and period of changes in share ownership structure, etc.

-- In terms of legal nature and operating mechanisms, it will be recognized as a joint stock corporation incorporated pursuant to the Korean Commercial Code ("KCC").
+- In terms of legal nature and operating mechanisms, it will be recognized as a joint stock corporation incorporated pursuant to the Korean Commercial Code (KCC).

 - In addition, it will be judged on whether it undermines public interests and the protection of investors.

-Notwithstanding the above, the qualitative review requirements may be waived, and, with respect the business performance requirements, only the requirements pertaining to the sales amount and profitability will apply (only section A above, as opposed to A through D) where a foreign listing applicant satisfies all the following:
+Notwithstanding the above, the qualitative review requirements may be waived, and, with respect to the business performance requirements, only the requirements pertaining to the sales amount and profitability will apply (only section A above, as opposed to A through D) where a foreign listing applicant satisfies all the following:

-- The base market capitalization of the foreign shares, etc. that have been listed on a recognized overseas securities market as at the application date for preliminary listing review amounts to least KRW 2 trillion (approximately US$1.54 billion).
+- The base market capitalization of the foreign shares, etc. that have been listed on a recognized overseas securities market as at the application date for preliminary listing review amounts to least KRW 2 trillion (approximately US$1.38 billion).

 - The business performance must satisfy all the following:

-- No incidents of disciplinary actions, etc. taken from an overseas stock market on which the shares are listed, the regulator or the exchange of the home country will have occurred for the latest three
+- No incidents of disciplinary actions, etc. taken from an overseas stock market on which the shares are listed, the regulator or the exchange of the home country will have occurred for the latest three years.

 - Demonstrate its ability to survive as a going concern, considering such matters as business, financial condition, technological prowess and growth potential, and operating environment.